 Is a Quick Singapore trip possible?

 The plane hops and jumps like always and we enter Singapore’s Changi Airport that’s supposedly dethroned our beloved Incheon for tops in the world.
-The Paris Baguette just outside of Arrivals is a strange reminder that Korean influence is everywhere even if they can’t win best airport anymore.
+Both are still two of our favorite airports, though.
+Anyway, the Paris Baguette just outside of Arrivals is a strange reminder that Korean influence is everywhere even if they can’t win “Best Airport” anymore.
 It’s also weird to pay for things in dollars now, even though it’s SGD.
 We try not to waste a meal at a chain but they have food and there’s nothing else to satisfy our empty bellies before the train to Chinatown.

 Two trains later with minimal wait in between and we arrive in Singapore’s Chinatown, exactly where a person wants to be when searching for good food.
 I’ll definitely enjoy this part of the island more than everywhere else but who knows that until searching through the other parts.
 We follow the email instructions from our host and gain entrance to the room inside the apartment where we’ll stay for the next 48 hours.
 It’s high up in an apartment building next to various shopping malls and food stalls that make my belly yearn for just a taste.